 The IOLO support page starts off with a search box for inputting questions (avoid single words).
 You'll also find direct telephone numbers for customer service and technical support.
 One number is free, the other for customers who have paid for a support package.

-For further software instruction, IOLO provides a knowledge base.
-However, there is nothing in here that concerns IOLO Search And Recover 4, which is somewhat disappointing.
+There's some information here on System Mechanice but nothing that concerns IOLO Search And Recover itself, which is somewhat disappointing.
 The IOLO support page also has a live chat support box for you to raise any issues you may have with their technical personnel.

 Is IOLO Search And Recover the recovery tool for you?
 It is, overall, a decidedly average piece of software.
 The hidden evaluation version aside, it is affordable and comes with a 30-day money-back offer.
 That at least means if you do buy the software and it can't recover your data e.g. because it can't see a damaged drive or partition, you'll get your money back.

 If you need the extra features it may also make sense to buy this as part of the package offered by the System Mechanic Suite.